lavsz/Mod4_Clean_at_Sephora_Recommender_System/README.md

 - Mineral Oils
 - Triclosan (antibacterial agent)

-With many people showing love for natural & organic products not only for personal health benefits and also for enjoying a more enviromentally friendly lifestyle, we can look at how to promote certain clean skincare products.
+With many people showing love for natural & organic products not only for personal health benefits and also for enjoying a more enviromentally friendly lifestyle, we can look at how to promote certain clean skincare products most efficiently through different recommender systems.

 ## Some Overall Outlooks
 Starting with looking at the skincare information, a few questions were posted and visualized.